imatge-upc/leishmaniosis-image-labeler/index.md

-# TSC Labeling App User documentation
+# Labeling App User documentation

 This program is made for labeling regions of an image.
 The image can be of any type, as long as it is formatted in any of the formats